Sproutbox Garden Raised Bed Review

 What are Sproutbox Garden Raised Beds

-Sproutbox Garden is a Canadian company that specializes in raised gardens made from aluzinc-magnesium steel that are expected to last up to 20 years in the outdoor elements.
+Sproutbox Garden is a Canadian company that specializes in bottomless raised gardens made from aluzinc-magnesium steel that is expected to last up to 20 years in the outdoor elements.
 In addition to the frame, all hardware is made out of stainless steel.
 These gardens are meant to be 100% recyclable when the time comes to replace them.

 Building the Sproutbox Garden

 The next step was to put the panels together in the configuration chosen (or the predetermined garden).
 This was really simple to do, and can be done by one person, mostly by hand.
-Because we have the 32″ garden, the most difficult part building it alone was being able to reach the bottom of the panel to install the bolts and nuts, while holding the panels together.
+Because I have the 32″ garden, the most difficult part building it alone was being able to reach the bottom of the panel to install the bolts and nuts, while holding the panels together.
 The 32″ garden would be easier with two people, but it is possible to do it alone.

 Finally, the rubber edging gets installed.
 It was quite easy to add, however it does take some force to install it around the corners.